Ethics Opinions

 This question has previously been answered in Opinion No. 11, rendered by this Committee on November 20, 1962.
 It is improper for an attorney to allow a lay intermediary (engaged in estate planning) to regularly refer clients to the attorney for services involving wills and trusts, where such referral is obviously done largely because of the close relationship of the attorney and the lay intermediary.

 When an attorney accepts the employment of drafting a will, he should make a sufficient investigation of the factual situation to render complete service to the client.
 An attorney-client relationship is established.
 The attorney should not rely on a lay intermediary (outside the attorney's office) to ascertain the factual situation.
 The particular training of the attorney is used to determine and advise all consequences of various methods available in wills and trusts for testamentary transfers.
 The attorney is primarily responsible to be certain that the testator's true intentions are expressed in the will.
-DR 6-101(A) (2) states that an attorney should not handle a legal matter without preparation adequate in the circumstances.
 Relying on an independent lay intermediary completely to supply all necessary facts would be improper and insufficient.

-Such action may well violate rules against solicitations where the attorney and insurance agent prearrange for the attorney to be recommended.
-See Opinion No. 2 of the Committee, rendered November 20, 1962.
+Such action may well violate rules against solicitations where the attorney and lay person prearrange for the attorney to be recommended.
+See Rule 7.2(i), MRPC.

 The attorney-client relationship is the sacred basis of our legal profession, and all attorneys should strive to maintain this relationship with dignity in a manner above reproach.